VirtualAgentics/virtualagentics-documents/Policies_Procedures/Compliance_and_Security_Policies.md

 ### c) Monitoring, Logging, and Alerting

-## VPC Flow Logs Configuration

-VPC Flow Logs are **enabled** for the production VPC and other critical subnets in Phase 1.
-These logs are delivered to our central Log Archive account's S3 bucket to facilitate continuous monitoring, security auditing, and operational troubleshooting.
+- **VPC Flow Logs** are enabled for the production VPC and critical subnets in Phase 1, with logs delivered to the central Log Archive account's S3 bucket for continuous monitoring, auditing, and troubleshooting.

 - **CloudTrail enabled** org-wide; logs centralized and stored in Log Archive account.
 - **CloudWatch and AWS Config** monitor all resource changes, failures, and misconfigurations.